TechAustraliaPartener/decathlon-au-shopify-theme-tech/README.md

 1. Type the command `npm install` and press enter.
 This will install all node dependencies for the project.
 1. Type `npx gulp` and press enter.
 This will run all project gulp tasks and also ensure that all dependencies are installed properly.
 If a dependency does not exist you'll see an error in terminal.
 If you see this error, install the missing dependency by typing the command `npm install <package_name> --save-dev`.
 After this make sure to commit your `package.json` file so that the next user has the dependencies they need.

-## Type Checking
-The TypeScript language server can highlight jsdoc and type issues in JS files.
-In every JS file that you want checked, add `// @ts-check` as the first line.
-It is generally a good idea to enable checking for new JS files you create and for existing files you are updating.
-If you are using VSCode or another editor with TS LSP support for JS files, it will automatically start checking once you add that line.
-You can run `npm run type` or `npm run type:watch` to find all errors in opted-in files from the command line.

 ## Gulp Config

 There is a file in the root directory called `gulp-config.json`.
 This file maintains the list of directories, stylesheets, sprites, and JavaScript files.
 All configuration for gulp should be here.